panthonies/site/_posts/2020-02-28-Modeling-R.md

 ## Transformations

-Transformations can be perfromed inside of the model formula, but if it contains an operation of {% ihighlight R %}+, -, *, ^,{% endihighlight %} wrap it in {% ihighlight R %}I(){% endihighlight %} so it doesn't become part of the model specs.
+Transformations can be perfromed inside of the model formula, but if it contains an operation of `+, -, *, ^,` wrap it in `I()` so it doesn't become part of the model specs.
 Let's go through an example workflow again, this time with a polynomial transformation.

 ##### 1. **Create and graph the initial data.**
 {% highlight R %}